 The 34th eventually departed Mendlesham in July 1945 and the site became a store for surplus ammunition until it too closed in 1954.
 It was then returned to agriculture having the majority of its concrete and buildings removed.

 Today the site has been taken over by small industrial complexes some of which have utilised the concrete laid down in Mendlesham’s conception.
 Access is through a manned security gate, but little is to be gained from here.

 Best views of the remnants are from the road prior to this entrance; ‘Town Lane’ a small country road that leads to the nearby Hamlet.
 Along here is a small complex where a number of minor building can be seen including a Nissan hut and hospital with ablutions block.
 Continue further along this road and you pass what would have been the fuel store and eventually you come to the threshold of the two runways and perimeter track.
-A large area this is where the two smaller runaways the NW/SE and NE/SW joined and is now used for storage by the local farmer.
+A large area this is where the two smaller runaways the north-west to south-east and north-east to south-west joined and is now used for storage by the local farmer.

-Continuing along this road and then turn right, you will see a Blister hangar now used by paragliders along the remnants of the E/W runway which is now covered by grass.
-This hangar sits at what would have been the threshold of the E/W and NE/SW runway.
+Continuing along this road and then turn right, you will see a Blister hangar now used by paragliders along the remnants of the east – west runway which is now covered by grass.
+This hangar sits at what would have been the threshold of the east – west and north-east to south-west runway.

 It is believed there is a T2 hangar within the industrial complex viewable on Google Earth, but its existence cannot yet be verified.
 Other minor brick structures can be found amongst trees and hedges with care and a good deal of persistent investigation.

 Just off the main A140 is a memorial which housed a rather large and stunning bronze carving of a bomber pilot.
 In 2010 however, this was stolen and the site has become increasingly vandalised.
 The local church warden at Mendlesham informed me that they are currently raising money for a new site by the church which can be better protected and give greater recognition for the service of those who were stationed here during that time.